 Water Code section 13149 required the State Water Board to adopt principles and guidelines for diversion and use of water for cannabis cultivation in areas where cannabis cultivation may have the potential to substantially affect instream flows.
 The principles and guidelines may include, but are not limited to, instream flow objectives, limits on diversions, and requirements for screening of diversions and elimination of barriers to fish passage.
 The principles and guidelines may also include requirements that apply to groundwater extractions where the board determines those requirements are reasonably necessary.
 The principles and guidelines were developed as part of state policy for water quality control adopted pursuant to Article 3 (commencing with Section 13140) of Chapter 3 of Division 7 and include measures to protect springs, wetlands, and aquatic habitats from negative impacts of cannabis cultivation.
 The principles and guidelines are included in the Cannabis Cultivation Policy – Principles and Guidelines for Cannabis Cultivation (Cannabis Policy).
 The Cannabis Policy describes the overarching water diversion and waste discharge requirements (WDRs) associated with cannabis cultivation activities.
 The State Water Board does not, in any way authorize, endorse, sanction, permit or approve the cultivation, use, sale or other activities associated with cannabis.
 Individuals engaging in cannabis cultivation and other activities risk prosecution under federal law.

-Section 19332 (d) of the Business and Professions Code directs the State Water Board, in consultation with the California Department of Fish and Wildlife (CDFW) and the California Department of Food and Agriculture (CDFA), to ensure, pursuant to Section 13149 of the Water Code, that individual and cumulative effects of water diversions and discharges associated with cannabis cultivation do not affect the instream flows needed for fish spawning, migration, rearing, and the flows needed to maintain natural flow variability.
+Section 26060.1 (b) of the Business and Professions Code directs the State Water Board, in consultation with the California Department of Fish and Wildlife (CDFW) and the Department of Cannabis Control (DCC), to ensure, pursuant to Section 13149 of the Water Code, that individual and cumulative effects of water diversions and discharges associated with cannabis cultivation do not affect the instream flows needed for fish spawning, migration, rearing, and the flows needed to maintain natural flow variability.

 This General Order implements the Cannabis Policy requirements, specifically those requirements that address waste discharges associated with cannabis cultivation activities.
 Dischargers covered under this General Order are subject to the requirements of the Cannabis Policy in its entirety.
 Administrative requirements, such as how to apply for coverage, terminate coverage, applicable fees, and monitoring and reporting requirements are contained within this General Order.